Andrew2077/Alpaca/README.md

 ## Known Issues
-- some times you'll have to refresh the page to get the answer, it's a known issue, and I'm working on it.
+- **Loading-Bug,** some times you'll have to refresh the page to get the answer, it's a known issue, and I'm working on it.
-- Halucinations, that's why Stanford had taken it down, right now some people were assuming that that's an issues with the dataset and are trying to update it, once something better is out i will update the model.
+- **Halucinations**, that's why Stanford had taken it down, right now some people were assuming that that's an issues with the dataset and are trying to update it, once something better is out i will update the model.

 ## Future Work